-The Planning and Community Development Department is responsible for administering the Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) within the City of Great Falls, Montana.
+The Planning and Community Development Department administers the Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) within the City of Great Falls,

+Montana.
 An Annual Action Plan is required by the U.S. Department of Housing and Urban Development (HUD) in order to receive federal assistance annually.
 The City of Great Falls receives CDBG and HOME funds as an Entitlement Community and Participating Jurisdiction, respectively.
-The City Commission is required to review and approve the Consolidated Plan and associated Annual Action Plans and will continue to do so in July 2022.
+The City Commission is required to review and approve the Consolidated Plan and associated Annual Action Plans and will continue to do so in May 2023.

-The City of Great Falls will submit the 2022 Annual Action Plan to HUD by July 15, 2022, following the required public comment period and City Commission review.
-The City program year begins July 1 and ends June 30.
+The City of Great Falls will submit the 2023 Annual Action Plan to HUD by July 1, 2023, following the required public comment period and City Commission review.
+The City program year begins July 1 and ends June 30, 2024.